 In any circumstances outlined above, we will take action by implementing our unreasonable behaviour policy.

 The Canal & River Trust always welcomes feedback and suggestions for improvement.
-However there are certain instances where we will not accept a complaint.
+However, there are certain instances where we won't accept a complaint.

 We're unable to investigate a complaint if it's: